 Our Class B common stock will have 15 votes per share, and our Class A common stock, which is the stock we are offering in this offering, will have one vote per share.
-Because of the 15-to-1 voting ratio between our Class B common stock and our Class A common stock, immediately following the offering, the holders of our outstanding Class B common stock will beneficially own approximately 93.7% of the voting power of our outstanding capital stock, and our existing stockholders will beneficially own approximately 98.8% of the voting power of our outstanding capital stock, with 66.7% beneficially owned by our executive officers, directors, holders of more than 5% of our outstanding capital stock and their affiliates.
+Because of the 15-to-1 voting ratio between our Class B common stock and our Class A common stock, immediately following the offering, the holders of our outstanding Class B common stock will hold approximately % of the voting power of our outstanding capital stock, and our existing stockholders will hold approximately % of the voting power of our outstanding capital stock, with % held by our executive officers, directors, holders of our Class B common stock and their affiliates.
 Because the holders of our Class B common stock collectively will hold significantly more than a majority of the combined voting power of our capital stock upon the completion of this offering, such holders, acting together, will be able to control all matters submitted to our stockholders for approval.